kmacrow/Shellac/README.md

 ## Conclusion

-Shellac is nowhere near ready for production, however, early results are quite promising.
+Shellac is nowhere near ready for business, however, the early results are quite promising.
 In the worst case Shellac keeps pace with Varnish, a mature commercially-maintained server running optimized native code.
-In many cases, Shellac is simply faster.
-Furthermore, the benchmarks I have been able to complete to date are not extremely representative of the type of (production) load that Shellac is designed for.
-Future work will involve stabilizing the server, ensuring HTTP/1.1 compliance, and eventually a port to C.
+Furthermore, the benchmarks I have been able to complete to date are not extremely representative of the type of load that Shellac is designed for.
+Future work will involve stabilizing the server, extending and automating the perf. test bench, ensuring HTTP/1.1 compliance, and eventually a port to C. In the slightly longer term, replacing Memcached with a purpose-built cache will likely make sense.
+Finding a way to expose low-level counters, queue depths, cache statistics, etc. for real-time analysis, logging, and monitoring are also priorities.
+A sketch of the roadmap can be found <a href="https://github.com/kmacrow/Shellac/issues/milestones">here</a>.

 ## Getting started